au en false false Default

 Both growth and value investing can lead to profitable results.
 Warren Buffet, one of the most highly regarded value investors of all time has pointed out that the two strategies are intrinsically linked.
 In his 1992 Berkshire Hathaway letter to shareholders, he wrote, “in our opinion, these two approaches are joined at the hip: growth is always a component of the calculation of value, constituting a variable whose importance can range from negligible to enormous.”

-1. Geopolitics and value tend to be less concentrated
+1. Geopolitics and value tends to be less concentrated

 Advanced value strategies also tend to result in more sector diversification than a growth strategy.
 This is because growth strategies generally lean towards a handful of sectors that have recently experienced earnings growth, which can result in sector and company concentration.
 For example, the MSCI World Growth Index is currently heavily weighted towards prominent US technology companies.
 While Apple, Microsoft and NVIDIA alone make up over 26% of the entire index.